Posts

 Image

-Two weeks ago, we drove around the north and east sides of Richland Wilderness to break in the new car and look for parking places from which we could access the wilderness (see: 154 Wilderness Cruise ) .
-Today we’re going back to complete the loop and find parking along the west and south sides. @ Moore CCC (9/2020) We’ll begin in the same place at the northwest corner, the large parking area (35.8415, -93.99423) I call ‘the triangular island’.
-There is a lot of private property all around this northwest corner of which this island may be a part of, I have seen parked cars here a few times, if you do decide to park here just don’t leave any trash.
-Nothing brings out the ‘No Trespassing’ signs quicker than a few inconsiderate slobs.
-I’m curious to see just how often we’ll find parking down this west side, which is far less popular with visitors than the other side of the wilderness.
-We drive south staying on NC 5070, about a mile and a half we find a parking spot
+Two weeks ago, we drove around the north and east sides of Richland Creek Wilderness to break in the new car and look for parking places from which we could anticipate future hiking adventures (see: 154 Wilderness Cruise ) .
+Today we’re going back to complete the loop and find parking along the west and south sides of RCW. @ Moore CCC (9/2020) We’ll begin in the same place as last time: the northwest corner of RCW, the large parking area (35.8415, -93.99423) I call ‘the triangular island’.
+There is a lot of private property all around this northwest corner and this island may be a part of it, I have seen parked cars here a few times, if you do decide to park here don’t leave any trash.
+Nothing brings out the ‘No Trespassing’ signs quicker than an inconsiderate slob. pig wallow west of the wilderness (10/2024) I’m curious to see just how often we’ll find parking down this west side, which i...

 156 The Road to Reavis Cabin